-- 64. An ideal board size is important to ensuring a well-functioning, effective and professional board.
-The size of the Board depends on a number of factors, such as State Enterprise's size, risk profile, and areas of operation. - 65.
-The State Enterprise Board shall comprise between three to nine directors keeping in line with the above (clause 64). - 66.
-The Chief Executive Officer (CEO) on appointment shall automatically be an Executive Board Director. - 67.
+- 63. An ideal board size is important to ensuring a well functioning, effective and professional board.
+The size of the Board depends on a number of factors, such as State Enterprise's size, risk profile, and areas of operation. - 64.
+The State Enterprise Board shall comprise between three to nine directors keeping in line with the above (clause 63).

+- 65. The CEO on appointment shall automatically be a Member Secretary to the Board. - 66.
+The CEO shall not be the Executive Board Director to ensure proper check and balance. - 67.
 The Chairperson and the CEO shall not be one and the same person to ensure proper check and balance and better accountability. - 68.
 The Board shall be diverse in composition, including gender and age to promote better decision making. - 69.
 The Board shall have a balance of diverse skills, core competencies and capabilities, knowledge and experience to aid informed, independent and objective decision making. - 70.
 At least one-third of the directors shall be independent to protect the interest and investment of all the shareholders and particularly the minority shareholders.